Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 M395X should theoretically be just a bit faster than the Radeon HD 7850 in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon R9 M395X should theoretically be a little bit better than the Radeon HD 7850 overall. (explain)

-Texel RateThe Radeon R9 M395X should be quite a bit (more or less 68%) faster with regards to texture filtering than the Radeon HD 7850. (explain)
+Texel RateThe Radeon R9 M395X should be a lot (about 68%) faster with regards to AF than the Radeon HD 7850. (explain)

-Pixel RateThe Radeon HD 7850 should be a bit (about 19%) better at AA than the Radeon R9 M395X, and also able to handle higher screen resolutions more effectively. (explain)
+Pixel RateThe Radeon HD 7850 is a bit (approximately 19%) better at FSAA than the Radeon R9 M395X, and also will be able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison